gplepage/vegas/doc/source/tutorial.rst

 from different iterations, as is clear by the third iteration.
 The weights used in the weighted average are obtained from the inverse of the covariance matrix for the different components of the integral --- here a 101 |times| 101 matrix.
-This matrix is quite singular and therefore susceptible to even small errors in the covariance matrix.
+This matrix becomes quite singular as it grows, and therefore is quite sensitive to even small errors in the covariance matrix.
 These errors, particularly in early iterations, can introduce large errors in the weighted averages.